Tuesday, 04 February 2025 00:00

 If you have any questions please feel free to contact our office located in San Juan, PR .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+Proper foot care is something many older adults forget to consider.
 If you have any concerns about your feet and ankles, contact Luis Esquerdo Cruz, DPM from Dr. Esquerdo Podiatry and Laser Center .
-Our doctor will treat your foot and ankle needs.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in San Juan, PR .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.